 Even though it’s referred to as small, this narrow evergreen may grow up to 25 feet in height when it’s fully grown.
 This is an excellent plant to use as a divider between two or more buildings of city housing on a small land.

-Evergreen screens may be used to hide unsightly views, improve seclusion, or reduce noise.
+Evergreen screens may hide unsightly views, improve seclusion, or reduce noise.
 It’s an excellent decorative plant for a tiny area because of its lovely blossoms.
 Suitable for condos and mansions.

 Royal Star Magnolia

-In the early spring, clusters of extraordinarily big, snow-white blooms with a faint pinkish tint, 6 in. across (15 cm) emerge from light pink buds.
+In the early spring, clusters of massive, snow-white blooms with a faint pinkish tint, six in. across (15 cm), emerge from light pink buds.
 Each flower has between 25 and 30 tepals!

 These numerous tepals create a starburst look (thus the name “Star Magnolia”), which is why they are so popular.
 Leafless branches bear blooms before the oval, bright green foliage emerges.